fmaglia/CocoAnnotator/README.md

 # Usage
 python3 coco_annotator.py

+The output file, that contains all the data in COCO style format, is called "output.json".

 # Pipeline
 * At the beginning you need to click to "Read image".
 * Then, you can annotate your image clicking with left (visibile point) or wheel (not visibile point).